 Hostal Granada at Calle Fray Luis de Granada 12, a few minutes walk north of Plaza Mayor and near the Camino leaving town.
 Singles / doubles from 35€.
 One of the better budget options.
 Tel 923 622 977

 Salamanca, with a population of 228,000 is the largest city and capital of the Province of Salamanca.
-The Camino passes right through the city centre, close to the most important sights.
+The Camino passes right through the city centre, close to the most important sights, banks, pharmacies, places to eat, etc.

 The Vía de la Plata Guide is also available as an app.
 It contains all the great information as this online guide plus: